kobsequio/ElkStack-Project1/Azure Setup Instructions.md

     - add additional security rule that will restrict all access to "Project Elk" VM with a higher priority

 - Verify login into the server through Web Browser
-    - <ELK pubic IP>:5601/app/kibana
+    - (ELK public ip):5601/app/kibana
     - note public IP will alwats change upon restart

 # 7)
 ## Install Filebeat
 ## What is Filebeat?
-    We use Filebeat to collect, parse, and interpret ELK logs in one command
+- We use Filebeat to collect, parse, and interpret ELK logs in one command
     - this will allow for efficient tracking of our security goals

 - Install FIlebeat on the DVWA Container
     - start all VMs